-Although none on these claims has prevailed in the United States, Congress instructed in TPA that future trade agreements ensure "that foreign investors in the United States are not accorded greater substantive rights with respect to investment protections than United States investors."
-In response, Annex 10-C of the DR-CAFTA states that "except in rare circumstances, nondiscriminatory regulatory actions by a Party that are designed and applied to protect legitimate welfare objectives, such as public health, safety, and the environment, do not constitute indirect expropriations."
-This provision, and one that would allow for early elimination of "frivolous" suits, is intended to address congressional concerns, but there is uncertainty about how well the changes would operate.
+10-C of the CAFTA-DR states that "except in rare circumstances, nondiscriminatory regulatory actions by a Party that are designed and applied to protect legitimate welfare objectives, such as public health, safety, and the environment, do not constitute indirect expropriations."
+This provision, and one that allows for early elimination of "frivolous" suits, is intended to address congressional concerns, but there is uncertainty about how well the changes will operate and some would like to see future FTAs clarify further the intentions expressed in TPA.

-Second, the DR-CAFTA countries requested greater flexibility in the treatment of certain sovereign debt.
+Second, the CAFTA-DR countries requested greater flexibility in the treatment of certain sovereign debt.
 Annex 10-A allows sovereign debt owed to the United States that has been suspended and rescheduled not to be held subject to the dispute settlement provisions in investment chapter, with the exception that it be given national and MFN treatment.
 Annex 10-E extends from six months to one year the amount of time required before a U.S. investor may seek arbitration related to sovereign debt with a maturity of less than one year.
-Both provisions are intended, in the event of a financial crisis, to keep the DR-CAFTA from interfering in any sovereign debt restructuring process, and are viewed by the U.S. Treasury as an accommodation to Central American interests.
+Both provisions are intended, in the event of a financial crisis, to keep the CAFTA-DR from interfering in any sovereign debt restructuring process, and are viewed by the U.S. Treasury as an accommodation to Central American interests.